Thursday, August 7, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 TP-Link Deco BE85 Wi-Fi 7 Mesh System Box Content

-The TP-Link Deco BE85 is the very first Wi-Fi 7 canned mesh system on the market.
-It has a ton of Multi-Gig ports plus the support for SFP+.
-While on paper, the tri-band Deco BE85 seems inferior to the quad-band Deco BE95, in real-life usage, it’s a more sensible solution.
+The TP-Link Deco BE85 is the very first Wi-Fi 7 mesh system on the market.
+It features a multitude of Multi-Gig ports, as well as support for SFP+.
+While on paper, the tri-band Deco BE85 seems inferior to the quad-band Deco BE95, in real-life usage, it proves to be a more sensible solution.

 TP-Link Deco BE85's Rating